oracle-livelabs/converged/microservices-with-converged-db/micronaut/micronaut.md

 ## Introduction

-This lab walks you through the steps to develop with Oracle Database 23ai and GraalVM using Micronaut.
+This lab walks you through the steps to develop with Oracle Autonomous Database and GraalVM using Micronaut.

 Micronaut is an open-source JVM-based framework for building Java microservices.
 It is designed to avoid reflection, thus reducing memory consumption and improving start times.
 Features are pre-computed at compile time with Ahead of Time (AOT) compilation instead of doing so at runtime as with other Java frameworks.